 Garter, for example, have a ‘new and improved’ Customer Effort Score based on a revised question and 7 point answer scale.

-The revised question/statement is now “The company made it easy for me to handle my issue”.
+An example of a revised question/statement is now “The company made it easy for me to handle my issue”.

 - Strongly disagree